Types Of Roses Hero Banner

 Hybrid Teas are always grafted onto strong rootstock and grow to about 1.5m in height.

-Newly-planted Hybrid Teas are pruned to train them into an open 'cup' shape of woody stems.
+Newly-planted hybrid teas are pruned to train them into an open 'cup' shape of woody stems.
 Each year during winter dormancy, bushes are pruned to remove dead wood.
 The live stems that are left will be 1-3 years old.
 Then, these live stems are shortened back to a strong bud - these buds will sprout new lateral stems, that deliver the spring blooms.
 Pro Tip: Make sure you never shorten stems by more than 1/3.

 After you've cut the spring blooms to enjoy in a vase, new sub-lateral stems will develop below the cut, to produce a second flush of flowers.
 Repeat blooming roses like these are known as 'remontant' roses.